What is openvpnas.exe?

-The free file information forum can help you determine if openvpnas.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Openvpnas.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if openvpnas.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Openvpnas.exe file information

-Description: The file openvpnas.exe is located in a subfolder of "C:\Program Files".
+Description: Openvpnas.exe is not essential for Windows and will often cause problems.
+The file openvpnas.exe is located in a subfolder of "C:\Program Files".

 The program has no file description.
 The program has no visible window.
 It is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
-The file is certified by a trustworthy company. openvpnas.exe is able to monitor applications.
-Therefore the technical security rating is 59% dangerous, however also read the users reviews.
+The file is certified by a trustworthy company.
+Openvpnas.exe is able to monitor applications.
+Therefore the technical security rating is 58% dangerous; however you should also read the users reviews.

 If you encounter difficulties with openvpnas.exe, you can uninstall the software Hotspot Shield or Expat Shield using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs) or look for help from the software company Anchorfree.